-The Project organization reflected is to simplify and support creativity in projects, focusing on projectbased learning!
-Competitiveness and judging can be a component of learning and should be fun!
-Judges
+Project organization reflected is to simplify and support creativity in projects, focusing on project-based learning.
+Competitiveness and judging can be a component of learning and should be fun.
+Judges evaluating exhibits should recognize individual differences and creativity, using information in exhibit documents as a guide rather than requirements so that youth participate and learn how to follow guides while being included in 4-H!

 Most projects are now in a category of being able to be elevated to the Indiana State Fair.
-Please ask you club leader or the Extension Office for clarifications, we are here to assist!
+Please ask your club leader or the Extension Office for clarifications, we are here to assist.
 The intention is for youth to complete the projects of interest to him/her in a more straightforward manner and in a more consistent manner across the State of Indiana.
 Many guidelines are more sweeping and broader for the very reason of encouraging youth variety, growth, and inclusion.
 Guidelines for 4-H Projects can be found inside this handbook, but if updates occurred go online here: